 American Express has been adding a variety of benefits to cards in light of evolved consumer spending patterns due to COVID-19.

 Back in May it was announced that The Platinum Card® from American Express (review) would be getting a $200 Amex Travel credit.
 Well, this benefit is live as of this month, so I wanted to take a closer look at how it works.
-This is in addition to the up to $40 per month in both cell phone and streaming credits offered by the card.
+This is in addition to the up to $40 per month in both cell phone and streaming credits offered by the card in 2020, and the up to $30 in monthly PayPal credits offered by the card in 2021.

 Amex Platinum $200 Amex Travel credit